pangeo-data/education-material/pedagogy/pod/README.md

 ```
 I am currently running on Linux version 4.14.106.
-This system is named jupyter-robfatland
+This system is named jupyter-kilroy
 It has 8 CPU cores.
 It has 30 Gigabytes of RAM.
 Current disk_percent is 24.4 percent.
 Current CPU utilization is 0.0 percent.
 Current memory utilization is 11.8 percent.
-it's running since Tuesday 23.
+it has been running since Tuesday 23.
 April 2019.
 ```

-Caveat: This is for the node (EC2 virtual machine) that the pod lives on, not the pod resource limits identified in the JupyterHub config (see below).
-The effective resources available in the *pod* are about 1/2 of the what is printed above as we have been placing two user pods on every virtual machine.
+This read-out is for the node (the virtual machine) that the pod lives on.
+It is not the pod resource/limits as given in the JupyterHub config. flag continue this thought below The effective resources available in the *pod* might be about half the above if the Hub spins up two user pods per virtual machine.

 #### ***Pro Tip: using `kubectl` and JHub config***

 Pods are often created on clusters which are in turn orchestrated (turned on, turned off, configured, managed, ...) using a software framework called `kubernetes`.
-We can say that a kubernetes cluster has an interaction *command* which is `kubectl`.
+A kubernetes cluster has an interaction *command* which is `kubectl`.
 I like to pronounce this **koo - beck - tull** but that is no doubt incorrect.
-A shell command that begins with `kubectl` is an interaction with a cluster of virtual machines that host pods.
-For example: Obtain a list of pod names from the bash prompt:
+A shell command that begins with `kubectl` is an interaction with a kubernetes cluster of virtual machines that host pods.
+For example this command obtains a list of pod names from the bash prompt:

 ```
 kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}'
 ```
-Then request how much RAM is available:
+This one requests how much RAM is available:
 ```
 kubectil top pod <pod-name-from-above>
 ```

-Another technical approach: Check the information is available in the [JupyterHub config](https://github.com/pangeo-data/pangeo-cloud-federation/blob/eef3a575973f9789bcdb496b794e2334a88b4661/deployments/nasa/config/common.yaml#L59-L64)
+flag this must be fixed: Another technical approach: Check the information available in the [JupyterHub config](https://github.com/pangeo-data/pangeo-cloud-federation/blob/eef3a575973f9789bcdb496b794e2334a88b4661/deployments/nasa/config/common.yaml#L59-L64)

+## pangeo JupyterHub instance

-## binder
+## colab

+## binder: On `mybinder.org` and on `pangeo.binder.io`

 >  "A pangeo binder instance has a bare-bones jupyter environment by default that comes from repo2docker; nothing pangeo-related.
 An `environment.yml` or `requirements.txt` file will be noticed by repo2docker and used to install additional libraries, augmenting